Keyboard shortcuts

 Bluetooth Dispatcher Integration

-This document explains the design decisions behind registering Bluetooth devices as dispatcher actions and how it integrates with KOReader's lifecycle.
+This document explains the design decisions behind registering Bluetooth actions and devices as dispatcher actions and how it integrates with KOReader’s lifecycle.

 Overview

-The plugin exposes paired Bluetooth devices as dispatcher actions, allowing other plugins and features to trigger device connections.
+The plugin exposes Bluetooth control actions and paired Bluetooth devices as dispatcher actions, allowing other plugins and features to control Bluetooth state and trigger device connections.
 This requires careful handling of device state management and lifecycle coordination.

 Design Decisions